+A TIA is required for all proposed land development projects (or phases thereof) or Planned Development for which the estimated cumulative effect is anticipated to:

 - a.
-A TIA is required for all proposed land development projects (or phases thereof) or Planned Development for which the estimated cumulative effect is anticipated to: - 1.
-Cause the AADT on County-maintained roadways adjacent to the project site to increase by more than 15 percent of the roadways' design capacity; - 2.
-Cause the Volume-to-Capacity ratio on any County-maintained road adjacent to the project to exceed 1.35; - 3.
-Result in 100 or more PM peak hour trips on County-maintained roads; - 4.
-Result in 100 or more AM peak hour trips on County-maintained roads, for projects involving public and private schools only; or - 5.
-As required by SCDOT for a non County-maintained road.
+Cause the AADT on County-maintained roadways adjacent to the project site to increase by more than 15 percent of the roadways' design capacity; - b.
+Cause the Volume-to-Capacity ratio on any County-maintained road adjacent to the project to exceed 1.35; - c.
+Result in 100 or more PM peak hour trips; or - d.
+Result in 100 or more AM peak hour trips, for projects involving public and private schools only.